kanushree2311/Duel-Game/README.md

 Object Oriented Programming with Python

 ## How the game goes on:
-Any 2 players can can be chosen- King, Queen, Knight, Joker.
+Any 2 players can be chosen- King, Queen, Knight, Joker.
 When player-1 attacks on player-2, player-1 uses it's attack points and player-2 uses it's defence points.
 Each player has fair and random chances to dodge the attack and maintain their health points.
 When player-1 is successful in it's attack and player-2 fails to defend then, the damage caused to player-2 is the attack done by player-1 and hence attack points of player-1 gets reduced from player-2 health points.
 Each player has fair additional +5 health points which